 The best multivitamin for pregnancy in India can vary depending on individual needs.
 It is advisable to consult with a doctor or a prenatal specialist who can recommend a suitable prenatal multivitamin based on your specific requirements.

-Oranges are known for their relatively high content of folic acid among fruits.
+Oranges are known for their relatively high folic acid content among fruits.
 Consuming oranges or drinking squeezed orange juice can contribute to meeting the recommended intake of folic acid during pregnancy.

 Disclaimer